 Teaching Development Fellows focus their activities on addressing the teaching needs in their departments.
 Since the needs and teaching experience of each department varies, fellows take the lead in identifying and designing programming that would be most appropriate for their peers.

-Each semester, fellows are expected to complete 2 departmental projects:
+Each semester, fellows design and complete two departmental projects:

 - Fellows may design an event that either presents a pedagogical concept or teaching practice in a disciplinary context or provides training for new TAs in their department (e.g, a workshop, training session, or faculty panel).